mheap/nexmo-developer/_extend/nexmo-sms-action.md

 ## Overview

-The Nexmo Send SMS Action allows you to send SMS as part of a [GitHub Actions](https://github.com/features/actions) workflow.
+The Vonage Send SMS Action allows you to send SMS as part of a [GitHub Actions](https://github.com/features/actions) workflow.
 The passed in arguments represent the recipient and contents of the message.

 For example: